-Thank you for your interest in Ash Lawn-Highland, the home of James Monroe, fifth President of the United States.
+Thank you for your interest in Highland, the home of James Monroe, fifth President of the United States.
 President Monroe and his wife, Elizabeth Kortright Monroe, owned the property from 1793 to 1826 and made it their official residence from 1799 to 1823.
-Under a later owner, the name of the Monroe plantation was changed from “Highland” to “Ash Lawn”; today both names are used.
+Under a later owner, the plantation name was changed to “Ash Lawn”; today it is known as “James Monroe’s Highland.”

-Ash Lawn-Highland is both a historic site and an events venue, continuing Monroe’s tradition of welcoming friends, neighbors, dignitaries, and visitors from around the globe.
+Highland is both a historic site and an events venue, continuing Monroe’s tradition of welcoming friends, neighbors, dignitaries, and visitors from around the globe.
 The house tour offers a compelling glimpse into a period of growth in U.S. history, in a setting full of abundant charm.
 Nestled against a ridge, Monroe’s Highland is a landscape of rolling hills, pastures, and woodland, providing an unequalled backdrop of beauty and history for meetings, weddings, parties of all kinds, picnics, and living history interpretations in the restored plantation core.

-Ash Lawn-Highland offers house tours year-round.
+James Monroe’s Highland offers house tours year-round.
 In the restored house, the rich collection of period and Monroe-family furnishings perfectly exemplifies James and Elizabeth Monroe’s international style, while also demonstrating their strong American connections.
 Our house tour emphasizes Monroe’s many and varied contributions to our nation’s early history.
 Known for his two-term presidency, James Monroe held many political offices, including roles in the Continental Congress and the U.S. Senate, and multiple terms as Governor of Virginia.
-The story of James Monroe’s life features the American Revolution, southern and western expansion, international diplomacy and our earlist foreign policy, critical issues surrounding slavery—including a major slave rebellion, the international slave trade, and the anti-slavery movement—Congressional compromise, and of course his eight years as President of the United States.
+The story of James Monroe’s life features the American Revolution, southern and western expansion, international diplomacy and our earliest foreign policy, critical issues surrounding slavery—including a major slave rebellion, the international slave trade, and the anti-slavery movement—Congressional compromise, and of course his eight years as President of the United States.